 During World War II the supply chain was so disrupted that the US and Canadian governments hosted “scrap drives” (or in Canada the less sexy “National Salvage Campaign”), whereby citizens were encouraged to donate recycled metals and rubber for the government to turn into ships and other crucial supplies for the war effort.
 The campaign was hugely successful with people fervently collecting all the metal in their neighbourhoods to donate.
 While the program was popular, the actual contribution was nominal.
 But it created a sense of community during a very turbulent time.

-For recycling to be successful, we need community action and education around the value of recycling, but also systems in place to adequately gather and utilize materials.
-K-lumet has had to develop a collection system from scratch, forming partnerships with recyclers, second-hand stores, and those working with waste management.
+For recycling to be successful, we need community action and education around the value of recycling, but also systems in place to adequately gather and utilize materials. qIM Pilot Project has had to develop a collection system from scratch, forming partnerships with recyclers, second-hand stores, and those working with waste management.

-David Repa, one of the people in charge of running K-Lumet, has years of experience in the electronic recycling industry, having co-founded the social enterprise Free Geek Vancouver.
-He believes that the K-lumet model has all the right ingredients for success.
-“My experience with Free Geek taught me that the community is always ready to support businesses that are diverting waste from the landfill.
-K-lumet is looking for materials people don’t often pay attention to, to make them into a high quality product.”
+David Repa, one of the people in charge of running the project, has years of experience in the electronic recycling industry, having co-founded the social enterprise Free Geek Vancouver.
+He believes that the model has all the right ingredients for success.
+“My experience with Free Geek taught me that the community is always ready to support businesses that are diverting waste from the landfill. qIM is looking for materials people don’t often pay attention to, to make them into a high quality product.”

-The project, fully named “Manufacturing Change: The K-Lumet Pilot Project,” is operated by the charity Inclusion Powell River and the license holder Barbarah Kisschowsky, the mother of an autistic son, who purchased the license for K-lumet in BC in 2013, allowing for partnership opportunities throughout BC.
-There is also a research dimension – lessons learned during the first three years of operations can be used to help other manufacturers adopt inclusive employment strategies.
+The project is operated by the charity Inclusion Powell River, and there is also a research dimension – lessons learned during the first three years of operations can be used to help other manufacturers adopt inclusive employment strategies.

-K-lumet was founded in Switzerland in 1995 as a sheltered workshop employment program for people with developmental disabilities.
-Today there are K-lumet franchise licenses in 12 European countries including Germany where there are 2,000 people with developmental disabilities working to manufacture K-lumet.
-The social enterprise in Powell River is the first license for the company in North America and has high hopes for expanding the business, but also innovating by expanding the employment model to be more inclusive, and committing to employ people from diverse backgrounds.
+The qIM project was previously known and licensed as K-lumet – a sheltered workshop employment program for people with developmental disabilities originally founded in Switzerland in 1995 (today there are K-lumet franchise licenses in 12 European countries).
+The qIM project in Powell River has high hopes for expanding the business, but also innovating by expanding the employment model to be more inclusive, and committing to employ people from diverse backgrounds.
 Unlike in Europe where sheltered workshops are the norm, the model in BC will pay the workers minimum wage or higher.
 In order to achieve a fully inclusive facility, they plan to also offer workplace accommodations like specialized equipment and support.